-Specific areas of research interest include the analysis of tone systems, phonetics and phonology, the role of pragmatics in grammar, case marking systems, morphosyntax, clause linkage, nominalization, grammaticalization and language contact.
+Specific areas of research interest include the analysis of tone systems, phonetics and phonology, the role of pragmatics in grammar, case-marking systems, morphosyntax, clause linkage, nominalization, grammaticalization, language contact and lexicography.

 - Exploring the Crossroads of Linguistic Diversity

 - Exploring the crossroads of linguistic diversity: language contact in S.E.
 Asia

 - Grammatical description and digital documentation of endangered languages of Nagaland, north-east India

 - Coupe, Alexander R. & Kratochvíl, František.(2019).
 Asia before English.
 In Bolton, Kingsley, Kirkpatrick, Thomas A. and Botha, Werner(Ed), The handbook of Asian EnglishesHoboken, NJ: Wiley & Sons.